temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 ```

 The Worker starts again.
-On the next scheduled attempt, the Worker picks up right where the Workflow was failing and successfully executes the newly compiled `deposit()` Activity function.
+On the next scheduled attempt, the Worker picks up right where the Workflow was failing and successfully executes the newly compiled `DepositAsync()` Activity method.

 9. Switch back to the terminal where your `RunWorkflow.cs` program is running, and you'll see it complete: